 14. Affiliate Marketing

 Affiliate marketing may be one of the easiest businesses to start.
-All you need is a website and some partnerships with vendors in a niche you are passionate about and knowledgeable in.
+All you need is a website that you can easily build with Squarespace website builder and some partnerships with vendors in a niche you are passionate about and knowledgeable in.
 While easy to start, you will need to put some real effort and time into driving targeted traffic to your website to generate sales.

 Do you have specialized knowledge in a specific area?
 You might want to consider starting a consulting business.
 You’ll find consultants in just about every field.
 Their job is to help other people do their jobs easier and more efficiently.